 Is there anywhere in Milton Keynes where I can dispose of asbestos waste from my home?

-The New Bradwell Community Recycling Centre (off Newport Road, New Bradwell) will accept domestic sheet asbestos waste from Milton Keynes householders - provided it will fit through the slot of the containment bin, but not commercial, construction or demolition waste.
+The New Bradwell Household Waste Recycling Centre (off Newport Road, New Bradwell) will accept domestic sheet asbestos waste from Milton Keynes householders - provided it will fit through the slot of the containment bin, but not commercial, construction or demolition waste.
 Legislation states it must be completely (double) wrapped in plastic for the safety of members of the public and the on site staff.